14 October 2024

 • Can’t explain themselves; the ‘black-box' perception

-• Struggle with edge case queries
+• Struggle with edge case questions

-Some technical teething troubles are expected with any new AI tool (just as they would be with a newly-hired analyst).
 However, not all errors are the fault of the LLM itself, they can often be mitigated through the way the model is trained on relational data.

 Starting From Day One